Skip to main content

 Password Placeholders

-When you create a new version, all properties containing passwords in the generated YAML files are replaced with !value tags with placeholders.
+When you create a new version, all properties containing plain text passwords in the generated YAML files are replaced with !value tags with placeholders.
 The actual passwords are never included or displayed in the YAML file.

 For example: